-For the with-and-without comparison, the LCI evaluation team will compare trends in TCC sites to trends in a set of control sites that did not receive TCC investment.
-This will help isolate the effect of TCC from larger social, economic, and environmental forces that may also be acting on indicators.
-To support this effort, the LCI evaluation team has identified control sites that are similar to TCC sites along a number of dimensions, including socioeconomic demographics, climate, and pollution burden (as demonstrated by CalEnviroScreen scores).6
+For the with-and-without comparison, the goal was to compare trends in TCC sites to trends in a set of control sites that did not receive TCC investment.
+This approach would allow the LCI evaluation team to isolate the effect of TCC from larger social, economic, and environmental forces that may also be acting on indicators.
+To support this effort, the LCI evaluation team identified control sites that were similar to TCC sites along a number of dimensions, including socioeconomic demographics, climate, and pollution (as demonstrated by CalEnvironScreen scores).6